TryHackBox/ADKAVEH/README.md

 # ADKAVEH
-This tool is designed for educational purposes.
-The Adkaveh tool mentioned in the GitHub repository is a tool for conducting penetration tests and security evaluation in Active Directory environments.
-This tool focuses specifically on identifying and exploiting weaknesses in Active Directory infrastructure.
-The following is a further explanation of its features and performance:

- **Features and performance adkaveh:**
+This PowerShell script is designed for various attacks and security assessments in an Active Directory (AD) environment.
+To execute this script, certain prerequisites and configurations are required.
+Below, a complete explanation of the requirements, capabilities, and advantages of this tool is provided.

+ **Prerequisites for Running the Script**

 1. **Identify vulnerability:**
    - Adkaveh helps the intruders test to identify the vulnerabilities in the Active Directory environment.
 This includes the weaknesses of configuration, permits, and security settings.